mdn/content/files/en-us/web/http/cors/index.md

 ## The HTTP request headers

 This section lists headers that clients may use when issuing HTTP requests in order to make use of the cross-origin sharing feature.
 Note that these headers are set for you when making invocations to servers.
-Developers using cross-origin {{domxref("XMLHttpRequest")}} capability do not have to set any cross-origin sharing request headers programmatically.
+Developers making cross-origin requests do not have to set any cross-origin sharing request headers programmatically.

 ### Origin